THE SENSE AND NONSENSE

 Weld joint design (type and geometry)

-Weld joint location and sizes
+Weld joint and weld location and sizes

 Welding process selection